 Solution 2: Boot your Mac in Safe Mode

-You can try Safe Mode to help resolve issues that might keep your Mac from completely starting up, including Mac being stuck on loading bar in macOS High Sierra/Mojave/Catalina.
+You can try Safe Mode to help resolve issues that might keep your Mac from completely starting up, including Mac was stuck on startup screen with status bar in macOS High Sierra/Mojave/Catalina.

 Press and hold the Shift key while tapping the power button to start your computer.
 Release the Shift key till you see the Apple logo and loading bar.
 If your Mac loads successfully in Safe Mode, try restarting without pressing any keys.